FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: NLI19-SP: A Spanish Natural Language Inference dataset of hoaxes in Twitter

 The result of applying this pipeline is a pool of semantically-similar tweets for each hoax labelled as \textit{entailment}, meaning that the tweet endorses the false claim, \textit{contradiction} or \textit{neutral}.

-For the first step, consisting in extracting false claims already identified by fact-checkers.
-For that purpose, we used LatamChequea Coronavirus\footnote{\url{https://chequeado.com/latamcoronavirus/}}, a database of misinformation about COVID-19 detected by 35 Spanish-language organisations and coordinated by Chequeado, and based on the global database created by the International Fact-checking Network (IFCN).
+For the extraction of false claims already identified by fact-checkers we used LatamChequea Coronavirus\footnote{\url{https://chequeado.com/latamcoronavirus/}}, a database of misinformation about COVID-19 detected by 35 Spanish-language organisations and coordinated by Chequeado, and based on the global database created by the International Fact-checking Network (IFCN).
 Among all the indicators in this database, the variable used for our purpose will be the title of each false post registered.
+Given that the NLI and semantic similarity modules require the false claim to be expressed as clearly as possible, redundant words such as "hoax" or "message" that refer to the hoax itself are discarded.

 The second step involves the generation of search queries for each hoax through the FacTeR-ChecKey module.
 These search queries are then used through the Twitter API to find posts that are sharing that type of disinformation.
 Each search query generated was later manually enhanced to retrieve the maximum number of tweets spreading that false information.
 Each resulting query is composed of potential keywords from that falsehood, linked by search operators and the use of parentheses to improve the results.